 This delightful meter measures electric field from 50 Hz to 18 GHz!
 Telescoping antenna and one button operation provide the simplicity you want, and the logarithmic scale provides the range you need: from tiny 0.005µW/cm² signals to ridiculously high 40mW/cm² blasts.
 Just turn it on and read off the meter.
-Needle gauge offers super-fast response, so you can see the pulses from smart meters and other intermittent emitters too.
+Needle gauge offers super-fast response, so you can see the pulses from intermittent emitters too.

 Perfect for identifying radiation hot spots at home or on the road, and for checking shielding effectiveness.
 Good quality at a low price!

 Breakthrough in low cost RF measurement.
 Covers 50 MHz to 3.5 GHz and great for digital and analog RF signals.
 Use in 3-axis (isotropic) measurement mode or check each of the X,Y Z axis!
 Includes audio alarm with adjustable threshold and 200 point manual memory function.
 Extremely sensitive: 38 mV/m to 11 V/m (equivalent to .38 nanoWatt/cm² to 30 microWatt/cm²).
 4-digit LCD display offers mV/m, A/m, W/cm², or W/m².
 Display resolution: 0.1mV/m, 0.1µA/m, 0.001µW/m², 0.001µW/cm².
 Updates 2.5 times per second.
 Choose to display instantaneous value, maximum value, or average. ±2.4dB accuracy or better.
 Great for cell tower and wi-fi measurements.
 Uses 9V battery.
 1 yr factory warranty.
 Model TM-195